fanglingsu/vimb/man.md

     the URI of the page.
   - `VIMB_TITLE` Contains the title of the current opened page.
   - `VIMB_PID` Contains the pid of the running vimb instance.
-  - `VIMB_SOCKET` Holds the full path to the control socket, if vimb is compiled with  SOCKET  feature  and  started  with  `--socket` option.
   - `VIMB_XID` Holds the X-Window id of the vim window or of the embedding window if vimb is started with -e option.
 : Example: `:sh ls -la $HOME`